Helping Employees Set Up a Financial Safety Net

 - Linked accounts for big picture planning Our easy-to-use online platform links employee savings accounts, outside investments, IRAs—even spousal/partner assets—to create a real-time snapshot of their finances, making it easy for them to see the big picture.
 That means that in a single, holistic view, employees can track both their 401(k) plan account and their emergency fund.

 - Personalized advice to help employees save for today (and someday) By offering personalized advice, Betterment can help your employees make strides toward their long- and short-term financial goals.
-Our retirement advice and automated tax saving strategies like tax loss harvesting can help them avoid unnecessary taxes and save more for the long term.

 Ready for a better way to help your employees prepare for the inevitable—and the unexpected?
 Talk to Betterment today.